jacobdekeizer/ccvshop-client/README.md

 ## Root endpoint

-This endpoint returns the supported endpoints for your CCV Shop.
+This endpoint returns the supported endpoints for your CCV Shop api keys.

 ```php
 $result = $client->root()->all();